To Honor, Preserve and Perpetuate the legacy of

 We provide a repository for uniforms, equipment,

 personal effects including photo, letters, oral and written histories, dairies, and other artifacts.
-We also provide a meeting place for Veterans and support a multi-county community by presenting Veterans Coffees, museum activities, educational outreach programs, and partnering with other organizations in order to that raise awareness of the contributions of those who have served our country.
+We also provide a meeting place for Veterans and support a multi-county community by presenting Veterans Coffees, museum activities, educational outreach programs, and partnering with other organizations in order to raise awareness of the contributions of those who have served our country.

 Our museum community includes Veterans, friends, and supporters in the following Ohio counties Miami, Darke, Shelby, Champaign, Clark, Greene, and Montgomery Counties.
 We also support a worldwide community with the reach of our website and social media and online outreach presence.
 We reach more than 50,000 folks in a seven-county area with our outreach programs every year.
+In Jan 2021 we launched a program on public access stations in 8 counties called "Valley Veterans" where we feature topics and interviews that focus on themes of interest to Veterans.
+The programs can be viewed on channel 991 on a monthly bases when they are scheduled by the local stations.